HCLTech-SSW/cloud-based-load-testing/README.md

 The purpose of web server load testing is to simulate real-life conditions for the application under test and determine how the application behaves when it is working under a massive load.
 Web server load testing can give answers to the following typical questions:

-Does my server support N concurrent users?
+Does my server support N concurrent users?<br>
-How many users can simultaneously work with the web server without a perceptible slowdown?
+How many users can simultaneously work with the web server without a perceptible slowdown?<br>
-How does the server response time change if you increase or decrease the number of users?
+How does the server response time change if you increase or decrease the number of users?<br>

 During a load test, we can find out how the website, app, or any other digital product behaves when a lot of users try to access it at the same time.
 In the particular test, we can focus on specific parts, for example the checkout process for a shopping cart.